jourm/BeerBrewing_Supply/README.md

 the basic information such as name, Price and image, for all products can be found in the product table.
 The issue with this database model is that there is no simple way to know what sub table to look in if one only has the date from the base table.
 This was solved by creating a utillity function get_product() that from an id finds the product in its table.
 Information and inspiration for this product model was found on [RealPython.com](https://realpython.com/modeling-polymorphism-django-python/)
 Product creation is managed through the default django admin panel.
+When a Product is created from its sub model, records in the base and child tables are created simultaneously with a shared ID.
 ![Product Database Model](https://github.com/jourm/BeerBrewing_Supply/blob/master/media/ProductModel.PNG)
 #### Hops
-The Hops product
+The Hops product inherits